-DEQ uses the Broyden's method~\cite{broyden1965class} for this purpose.
-The accuracy of the solution depends on the number of Broyden iterations~\cite{bai2021neural,bai2021stabilizing}.
-While more iterations yield better accuracy, they increase computation cost.
-DEQs have been successfully adapted to computer vision tasks, too, with the introduction of Multiscale Deep Equilibrium Models (MDEQ)~\cite{bai2020mdeq}.
-MDEQ is a multiscale model where each scale is driven to equilibrium together with other scales again by using Broyden's method.
-Iterations start with $\mathbf{z}^{[0]}=0$ and continue $N$ times to obtain the final solution, $\mathbf{z}^{[N]}$. $N$ is set to $26$ for ImageNet classification and $27$ for Cityscapes semantic segmentation in MDEQ~\cite{bai2020mdeq}.
+DEQ uses Broyden's method~\cite{broyden1965class} to calculate the root of Eq.~\eqref{eq:root_find}.
+In this setting, the accuracy of the solution depends on the number of Broyden iterations~\cite{bai2021neural,bai2021stabilizing,ma2021implicit}.
+While more iterations yield better accuracy, they increase computational cost.

+DEQs have been successfully adapted to computer vision tasks with the introduction of Multiscale Deep Equilibrium Models (MDEQ)~\cite{bai2020mdeq}.
+MDEQ is a multiscale model where each scale is driven to equilibrium together with other scales in the same manner as DEQs.
+Broyden iterations start with $\mathbf{z}^{[0]}=0$ and continue $N$ times to obtain the final solution, $\mathbf{z}^{[N]}$.
+The aim is the empirically set $N$ such that $\mathbf{z}^{[N]}=\mathbf{z}^{*}$.
+In MDEQ~\cite{bai2020mdeq}, $N$ is set to $26$ for ImageNet classification and $27$ for Cityscapes semantic segmentation.